-- Materials and Tools – don’t know what you will need?
-Here is a complete list of all the supplies.
+- Materials and tools – complete list of all the supplies you will need.

-- Where to buy – find out where you can purchase materials, tools and accessories needed for the repair – online and local.
+- Where to buy roofing supplies – find out where you can purchase materials, tools and accessories needed for the repair – online and local.

-- Rubber Roof Repair KIT – a complete set of materials and tools needed for the job.
-Costs $229 or $279 and is shipped to your door for free.
-Designed by Leo the Roofer.
+- Rubber roofing repair kit – a complete set of materials and tools needed for the job.
+Costs $259 for a small one or $279 for large.
+It is shipped to your door for free.

-Why you should fix the rubber roof yourself?
+Why should you fix a roof leak yourself?

 Reason #1 – You can do it, and it’s not that difficult!